bsdimp/freebsd-git-docs/meta.md

 wider open-source communities use.
 The project isn't requiring signed-off-by for commits at this time, but don't want to preclude it in the future.

+In addition, you can replace - with a space in the above tags as a transition aid.